martijnooo/lab-confidence-intervals-basics/README.md

 Open the `main.ipynb` file in the `your-code` directory.
 Follow the instructions and complete each challenge.

+You can use Latex for your answers just putting the formula between `$` and pasting the code done with [this link](http://editor.digital/latex6)

 ## Deliverables

 `main.ipynb` with your responses to each of the exercises.